dannyvassallo/octonauts/README.md

 ```shell
 pwd
 ```
-It should turn up "peppapig"
+It should turn up "octonauts"

 ####Analytics Setup